ginoasuncion/bigquery-homework/README.md

 ├── all_query_timings.csv                     # Benchmark results from CLI
 ├── benchmark_all_bigquery_and_sheets.sh      # Script to run and time all queries ├── requirements.txt                          # Python dependencies (optional)
-├── scripts/                                  # Placeholder for future Python scripts └── sql/                                      # All SQL scripts for table/view creation
+├── scripts/                                  # Python script to generate data for Google Sheets └── sql/                                      # All SQL scripts for table/view creation
     ├── 01_create_large_dataset.sql
     ├── 02_create_group_mean_view.sql